LeandroPereira2603/Javascript/Pratica/Beecrowd/explicaçôes/Begin/Area.md

 ```

-## Style different in VsCode , with same result  :
+## Make in style different in VsCode , with same result  :

 ```javascript